ben-blazado/CarND-Advanced-Lane-Lines/writeup.md

 c_mtr = c_pix*mx
 ```

-So scaling the pixel coefficients to real world coefficients can now be implemented, whilst skipping another call to polyfit using points scaled to real world:
+So scaling the pixel coefficients to real world coefficients can now be implemented, whilst skipping another call to polyfit using points scaled to real world (note we use the scaling factors, XM_PER_PIXEL and YM_PER_PIXEL) presented in the lesson:

 ```
 ###
 ### Code location: alf_llg.py
 ###

+# image to real space scaling default per lesson Measuring Curvature II
+# in meters per pixel; used in calculating radius of curvature
+# as well as offset center
+XM_PER_PIXEL = 3.7 / 700
+YM_PER_PIXEL = 30 / 720

 class Line: